Variational Pattern Selection

-\textit{Variational selection}.
-Since Nature always favors the largest entropy scenario, then in view of~\eqref{entropy} to solve the selection problem is to find a value of a parameter to select from (it is $\lambda$ in the STF case), which maximizes the area spanned by the growing domain $D(t)$.
+Since nature always favors the largest entropy scenario, then \eqref{entropy} implies that solving the selection problem is to find the value of the selecting parameter, which maximizes the area spanned by the growing domain $D(t)$.